FAQ

 The surgical stainless steels that are used in dental and healthcare instrumentation are also used extensively in industrial applications with operating environments in excess of 2000° F. Stainless steel’s key attribute is the ability to maintain strength and resistance to corrosion and oxidation at these elevated temperatures.
 Corrosion results in micro-pitting and dulling which directly impact on the ability to properly sterilize and shortens the effective lifetime of an instrument, respectively.
 HVHA operates at a fraction of the temperatures used in industrial applications.
 Additionally, unlike steam sterilization where the corrodible elements of water are present, HVHA employs water-free and moisture-free sterilization where no corrosion-causing elements exist.

 The HVHA sterilizer can process both wrapped and unwrapped instruments via pre-set sterilization cycles.
-The integrity of the nylon pouches to protect instruments after sterilization from environmental contaminants is not compromised during the sterilization process.
+The integrity of the pouches used to protect instruments after sterilization from environmental contaminants is not compromised during the sterilization process.

 Unlike steam sterilizers which require pre-vacuum assist and drying cycles that add to as much as 40 additional minutes to the actual three to four-minute sterilization cycle, RapidHeat sterilizers have pre-set sterilization cycles ranging from six minutes to twenty-one minutes depending on load configuration, packing configuration, and load size.
 These are true “start-to-finish” cycle times (door locked to door unlocked).
 No instrument drying cycle is required.